 Life runs a lot smoother when you have a plan in place.
 For instance, you make sure you get regular maintenance on your vehicle, you watch what you eat, get the required amount of sleep (most days), and you’re meticulous about booking your yearly physical with your doctor.
 All of these are VERY important.
 But when was the last time you had a FINANCIAL check-up?

-According to Sarah Ferguson, Westoba Credit Union Branch Manager in Brandon, “People underestimate the importance of being financially fit.
+According to Sarah Ferguson, Westoba Credit Union Virtual Services Manager, “People underestimate the importance of being financially fit.
 There are a lot of moving parts when it comes to financial fitness: debt management, rainy day savings, retirements savings, budgeting, insurance; the list goes on.
 They try to manage everything, all while juggling life too.”

 So, get into some comfy, stretchy clothes, fill up your water bottle and get ready for a life-changing workout.
 Don’t worry, no burpees are required.
 It’s time to work on your financial fitness!